yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 ### Deleted Comments and Posts

-The original content already copied into <abbr title="Large language models">LLMs</abbr> is likely a lost cause - AI-based products seem unlikely to remove the original data posted by Reddit users unless they are forced to.
+The original content already copied into <abbr title="Large language models">LLMs</abbr> is likely a lost cause - AI companies seem unlikely to remove the original data posted by Reddit users unless they are forced to.
 Unfortunately, unlike the programmers in the GitHub lawsuit and the [artists](https://gizmodo.com/free-ai-art-stability-midjourney-deviantart-sued-getty-1849995371) in other lawsuits, Reddit doesn't seem to have anything other than a pecuniary interest in the content shared by its userbase.

-I'm not optimistic that Reddit will demand that companies remove already copied data from black box <abbr title="Large language model">LLM</abbr> data stores, even as they ask the AI vendors to pay for access to the firehose of user-generated content via their API.
-Sure, platforms didn't ask Reddit for permission, but they can still be forgiven - but that won't happen if Reddit doesn't ask.
+I doubt that Reddit will demand that companies remove already copied data from black box <abbr title="Large language model">LLM</abbr> data stores, even as they ask the AI vendors to pay for access to the firehose of user-generated content via their API.

 Even if Reddit doesn't demand a complete removal of Reddit user data from <abbr title="Large language models">LLMs</abbr>, it ought to ask the platforms to remove data that has been removed by the users who originally posted them.
+Sure, platforms didn't ask Reddit for permission, but they can still be forgiven - but that won't happen if Reddit doesn't ask.

 The academic literature I referenced earlier touches on this -- and the reason is simple.
-While a poster may have initially wanted their content to be freely available on Reddit (and the web), they later revoked that permission by removing that content.
+While a creator may have initially wanted their content to be freely available on Reddit (and the web), they later revoked that permission by removing that content.
 While Reddit undoubtedly has the legal right to reuse and republish that data, it is not clear to me that the AI companies do, especially barring an explicit agreement from Reddit or the original posters.

 So even if *Reddit* has the legal right to the deleted content, it is not at all clear that the AI companies do.
-They don't have *moral* rights to the content -- even if we wanted to argue about singular pieces of content that were particularly newsworthy, no such evaluation is taking place at the AI platforms.
+They certainly don't have *moral* rights to the content -- even if we wanted to argue about singular pieces of content that were particularly newsworthy, no such evaluation is taking place at the AI platforms.
 They have reportedly copied wholesale user-generated content, perhaps with some filtering, but without regard to other considerations.

 Sites that have archived Reddit user data have recognized the moral right for content creators to revoke permissions to their contributed data, by [not showing user deleted comments](https://www.reveddit.com/about/faq/#user-deleted).
 Reddit even used to provide lip service to this sentiment (as Reveddit's developer [noted](https://www.reddit.com/r/removeddit/comments/ir1oyw/comment/g5fgxgl/?context=3)), [saying that](https://www.reddit.com/r/privacy/comments/j11sda/reddit_has_updated_its_privacy_policy/) "Privacy is core to our DNA, our culture, and our values.
 We are committed to making our policies clear and focused **on empowering users to be masters of their identities—and their data**." (emphasis added)